 ETAD seeks to base its positions on sound science and to coordinate the efforts of its members to minimize any possible adverse impact of organic colorants on health and environment.
 Member companies are obliged to adhere to the ETAD Code of Ethics, which is based on the principles of responsible care.

-Our Vice President of Technology and Ecology for the DyStar Group, Dr. Clemens Grund serves as Vice-President on the board of ETAD.
+Our Vice President of Technology o the DyStar Group, Dr. Clemens Grund serves on the board of ETAD.

 More information www.etad.com